BaamAadmi/vue-weather-app/README.md

 ## Weather Forecast

 This App has 2 features City weather and Profile page.
+By Default App will show list of Cities and allow you to visit profile page via an icon on top right hand corner.

 ### City Weather